 We had one day to see Angkor Wat, a place that many people recommend 3 days to see.
-Have a look how we did it and what this amazing place looks like.
+Here’s how we visited Angkor Wat in one day and what this amazing place looks like.

 I’ll start by admitting this isn’t going to be some sort of academic review or architectural synopsis of Angkor Wat, solely because I don’t know anything about it.
 But what I do know is if you are in Cambodia then it is definitely a recommended visit.

 We opted to spend 1 day (5 hours) at the large religious complex when the recommended time is 3 full days.
 I personally could not have gone round for 3 days mainly because it is largely similar throughout Angkor Wat and the history and subtleties is not something I massively buy into.